justinjiajia/cloud_security/labs/lab_7.md

 - On the *Customer managed recorder* tab, choose *Stop Recording* in the *Recorder* section.

   <img width="800" src="https://github.com/user-attachments/assets/fbb7336f-6c9e-4c03-a181-445de3b70866" />

+  > Note: Neither stopping nor deleting the recorder will delete the configuration history files already delivered to your Amazon S3 bucket.
+You must manage and delete those files separately if needed.

 2. Delete the *lab-environment* stack